-The changes in the carrying amount of goodwill related to each reportable segment for the six months ended October 31, 2020 were as follows:
+The changes in the carrying amount of goodwill related to each reportable segment for the nine months ended January 30, 2021 were as follows:

-Li Live Events Commercial Transportation International Total Balance as of May 2, 2020 \$ 2,266 \$ 3,144 \$ 38 \$ 2,295 \$ 7,743 Foreign currency translation 15 106 15 171 307 Balance as of October 31, 2020 \$ 2,281 \$ 3,250 \$ 53 \$ 2,466 \$ 8,050
+Live Events Co mmercial Transp ortation Inte rnational Total Balance as of May 2, 2020 \$ 2,266 \$ 3,144 \$ 38 \$ 2,295 \$ 7,743 Foreign currency translation 30 205 29 255 519 Balance as of January 30, 2021 \$ 2,296 \$ 3,349 \$ 67 \$ 2,550 \$ 8,262

 We perform an analysis of goodwill on an annual basis, and it is tested for impairment more frequently if events or changes in circumstances indicate that an asset might be impaired.
 Our annual analysis is performed during our third quarter of each fiscal year, based on the goodwill amount as of the first business day of our third fiscal quarter.
-We performed our annual impairment test on November 4, 2019 and concluded no goodwill impairment existed.
-We are currently in the process of completing our annual analysis as of the first business day of our third quarter of fiscal 2021, which began on November 2, 2020.
+We performed our annual impairment test on November 2, 2020 and concluded no goodwill impairment existed.

-In March 2020, we began to see the impacts from the COVID-19 pandemic that could have a negative impact on our forecasted revenue and profitability and stock price.
-This, along with other market conditions, led us to perform an interim goodwill impairment analysis in the fourth quarter of fiscal 2020.
-After evaluating our results, events and circumstances, we determined no goodwill impairment was necessary.
-Although the COVID-19 pandemic continues to cause uncertainty, in the second quarter of fiscal 2021, we considered if any new events had occurred or if circumstances had changed such that it was more likely than not that the fair value of any of our reporting units was below its carrying amount, and we did not identify any further impairment indicators; therefore, we did not perform an additional interim impairment analysis.
+In March 2020, we began to see impacts from the COVID-19 pandemic that could have a negative impact on our forecasted revenue and profitability and stock price.
+The COVID-19 pandemic continues to cause uncertainty, so during the third quarter of fiscal 2021, we considered if any new events had occurred or if circumstances had changed since our annual impairment such that it was more likely than not that the fair value of any of our reporting units was below its carrying amount.
+While order volume was low during the quarter, the results did not impact our long-term outlook, and we did not identify any further impairment indicators; therefore, we did not conduct further impairment analysis.